awwright/magnode/doc/en/design/server.md

 1. Dereference the resource according to GET above
 2. Modify the dereferenced resource’s entity-body according to semantics of the request-entity-body Content-Type
-3. Save the modified resource back to the database with a PUT request, using If-Match logic as appropriate
+3. Save the modified resource back to the database with a PUT request, with If-Match as appropriate

 ### DELETE request